 The new Toyota GR Supra – a model that returns after a 17-year break – is a sports car “in the purest form”, according to the Japanese manufacturer, with a singular focus on driver pleasure.

-Prices for the new Supra have also been confirmed, with the 'base' variant kicking things off from £52,695, rising to £56,945 for the fully-loaded and limited-run A90 edition.
-Deliveries will commence in the summer.
+The entry-level Supra is priced at £52,695, rising to £56,945 for the fully loaded, limited-run A90 edition.
+Deliveries will begin in the summer.

 The BMW-developed straight six engine used in the Supra features a twin-scroll turbocharger, direct fuel injection and variable valve control.
 It has been tuned, says Toyota, to offer "segment-leading" torque from very low revs.
 The maximum 362lb ft is available between 1600 and 4500rpm.

 That gives the Supra 52lb ft more torque than the 310lb ft the Porsche 718 Cayman S produces from 2100-4500rpm and, at a claimed 4.3sec, the Toyota is 0.3sec quicker from 0-62mph.
 The 335bhp developed by the Supra’s engine is 10bhp down on the 718 Cayman S.